AtomicGlow/anonfillypack/README.txt

 === To Do ===

-Finish Kirin
 Improve Snow Pony and Reindeer Outfits
 Finish Improving Saddle Arabian/Desert Textures
-Add Big Snow Pony as an alternative for Reindeer?
 Better Zony Texture?
 I tried zebra, but couldn't make zebra anon work in skin form.
 Suggestions always welcome.

 =4= Credits =4=

-Some skins take parts from the Community Skin Pack and some are based on the default MineLP villager skins.=
+Some skins are kitbashed from parts from the Community Skin Pack and some are based on the default MineLP villager skins.

-    Ponytail - Applejack
-    Sweater - Moon Dancer
-    Cleric - Luna, Celestia
-    Butcher - Pinkie
-    Shepard - Rarity
-    Cartographer - Daring Do
-    Fisherman - I think it's a really edited wonderbolt outfit.
-    Various Armor Pieces - Love and Tolerance Texture Pack
+Silk Rose for the tool for automatically generating zombie villagers themed after 28 pranks later.

 =5= Changelog =5=

+Filly Pack V.0.07
+More villagers.
+New Zombies based on L&T's system, old pumpkin villagers are now an alternative.
+Piglins Updated to be more obvious, Added Zombie Piglin.

 Filly Pack V.0.06
 Oh fuck so much was added.
+Jungle Kirin and Optional Alternative Anon Types if you dislike some of the race choices.
+Filly Pack V0.05

-Filly Pack V0.05- -Added support for unemployed villagers for future updates to MineLP or if you download this custom release -Started Zombie Conversion, Plains and Swamp complete.
+Added support for unemployed villagers for future updates to MineLP or if you download this custom release Started Zombie Conversion, Plains and Swamp complete.

 Filly Pack V0.04

 Work in Progress
-Adds Fillies
+Adds Fillies.
-Added Zombies
+Added Zombies.
-Filly Types
+Filly Types.

 Plains: Filly
 Desert: Saddle Arabian Filly